Mickey Cochrane: Detroit Tigers

+Managerial record

 Later life and legacy

 Despite his head injury, Cochrane served in the United States Navy during World War II.
 Commissioned as a lieutenant and assigned to Naval Station Great Lakes, he oversaw physical training of new recruits and coached the baseball team.
-On July 7, 1942, Cochrane managed an All-Service team that played against an American League all-star squad at Cleveland’s Municipal Stadium; the American League team beat the servicemen, 5-0.
+On July 7, 1942, Cochrane managed an All-Service team that played against an American League all-star squad at Cleveland’s Municipal Stadium; the American League team beat the servicemen, 5–0.
 Later in the war Cochrane, by now a lieutenant commander, was assigned to a similar role in the Pacific Theater.

 In 1947, Cochrane became the third catcher enshrined in the Baseball Hall of Fame, after Roger Bresnahan and Buck Ewing.
 Long after the Athletics left Philadelphia for Kansas City in 1954 without retiring his uniform number 2, the Philadelphia Phillies honored him by electing him to the Philadelphia Baseball Wall of Fame at Veterans Stadium.
 The Athletics' plaques from that display have since been moved to the Philadelphia Athletics Museum in Hatboro, Pennsylvania.
 The Tigers honored him by renaming National Avenue (behind the third-base stands of the old Tiger Stadium) Cochrane Avenue.
-Despite making the Hall of Fame, The Tigers did not retire his uniform number No. 3.

-71 years later, it was retired for Alan Trammell — 22 years after his retirement.
+Despite making the Hall of Fame, the Tigers did not retire his uniform number No. 3.
+In 2018, the number was retired for Alan Trammell—22 years after Trammell's retirement.

-Cochrane briefly worked in baseball after World War II, notably serving as a coach, and then as general manager, of the Athletics during the 1950 season, Mack's last year as manager.
+Cochrane briefly worked in baseball after World War II, notably serving as a coach and then as general manager of the Athletics during the 1950 season, Mack's last year as manager.
 He also owned an automobile business after his baseball days; he sold it in the mid-1950s.
 A heavy smoker, Cochrane was only 59 when he died in 1962 in Lake Forest, Illinois of lymphatic cancer.

 In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Cochrane fourth all-time among major league catchers.
+During MLB’s Centennial celebrations in 1969, he was honored as the greatest catcher of all time by being named to the All-Time Team.
 In 1999, he was ranked 65th on The Sporting News list of the 100 Greatest Baseball Players, and was a nominee for the Major League Baseball All-Century Team.
 Yankee Hall of Fame slugger Mickey Mantle was named after him.

 In 2013, the Bob Feller Act of Valor Award honored Cochrane as one of 37 Baseball Hall of Fame members for his service in the United States Navy during World War II.